Legislative Action & Government Affairs

 Massachusetts has one of the most aggressive laws in the country mandating reductions in greenhouse gas emissions (GHG) in the home and commercial building sectors, and the transportation sector.
 The law, the Global Warming Solutions Act of 2008, set benchmarks for GHG reductions.
 In March of 2021, more aggressive benchmarks were set with the passage of An Act Creating a Next Generation Roadmap for Massachusetts Climate Policy.

-To fully understand the evolution of climate change laws and related regulations and policies, read a summary prepared by MEMA: Climate Change Laws & Policies in Massachusetts (2007-Present).
+To fully understand the evolution of climate change laws and related regulations and policies, read an updated (August 4, 2022) summary prepared by MEMA: Climate Change Laws & Policies in Massachusetts (2007-Present).

 Current Legislative & Government Affairs Activities